 See 2023 Nissan Rogue models for sale

-8. 2019 Toyota Highlander
+8. 2020 Toyota Highlander

-See 2019 Toyota Highlander models for sale
+See 2020 Toyota Highlander models for sale

 9. 2022 Toyota RAV4

-The compact alternative to the Highlander, the 2022 Toyota RAV4 is another fan favorite thanks to its excellent features-per-dollar ratio, its roomy interior, and its good fuel economy.
+The compact alternative to the Highlander, the 2022 Toyota RAV4, is another fan favorite thanks to its excellent features-per-dollar ratio, roomy interior, and good fuel economy.
 Because it’s almost new, not every 2022 RAV4 fits within our budget.
 Depending on how far you’re willing to travel, the XLE Premium or Adventure models may be the limit.
 Those are still very nicely equipped, and you’ll also be able to choose all-wheel drive or the optional 800-watt JBL audio system.

 See 2022 Toyota RAV4 models for sale

-10. 2021 Volkswagen Atlas and Cross Sport
+10. 2021 Volkswagen Atlas and Atlas Cross Sport

 See 2021 Volkswagen Atlas models for sale